Opinion | Cities aren’t facing up to their ‘long covid’ crisis: Downtown is in deep trouble

 It’s probably not an exaggeration to say that this is the most important problem facing cities in the next decade.
 Empty streets and stores mean fewer jobs, lower taxes, higher costs and a risk that things will decay further.
 This problem also adds urgency to other issues that make it more unpleasant and less desirable to live in cities, like rising crime and public disorder.
 These might be tolerable as the cost of being close to the center of everything, but could become dealbreakers when downtown is half-empty and half the restaurants don’t bother to serve lunch.

-Mayors should treat this the way you would If you’d just learned that 20 percent of your heart muscle was about to die.
+Mayors should treat this the way you would if you’d just learned that 20 percent of your heart muscle was about to die.
 It would be the first thing you thought about in the morning, and the last thing you thought about at night, and probably the only thing you talked about in between.
 You’d find the best doctor, and do whatever they said, no matter how hard or unpleasant.
 That’s what mayors must do, and soon.
 Before we can reimagine urban areas as models of ecologically sustainable living, or social justice, we have to reimagine downtown as what it used to be: the organic engine of a living city.